 What does a Glazier do?

 A glazier is a highly experienced tradesperson who specialises in a range of glass services including the cutting and installation of glass, glass replacements, and glass repairs.
 Glaziers have a vast amount of knowledge in a wide range of glass services including the installation of glass, acrylic or similar materials in a prepared opening like a doorway, window or even a glass fence.
 Glaziers also measure, cut, finish fit and install flat glass and mirrors.
-Glaziers must have exacting attention to detail to take accurate measurements ensuring a perfect fit, cut glass to size, and carry out the glass fitting.
+Glaziers must have exacting attention to detail taking accurate measurements to ensure a perfect fit, cutting glass to size, and carrying out the glass fitting.

 The Glazier Scope of Work

 The legal definition for the scope of work for a Glazier consists of the following definitions:

 - Fabricate and install windows and doors in buildings

 - Fabricate and install shower screens and metal-framed sliding wardrobe doors

 - Fabricate and install security screens and doors

 - Fabricate, install and reglaze commercial glazing, including shopfronts, windows, doors, toughened glass assemblies, aluminium glazing systems, curtain walling systems, balustrading and watertight glazing

 - Fabricate, install and reglaze architectural engineered glazing including suspended and overhead glazing and structural balustrading